DESI constraints on two-field quintessence with exponential potentials: Introduction

-In this paper, we aim to constrain the two-field quintessence model with exponential potentials by confronting it with DESI data in combination with other observational datasets, and to assess its viability as an alternative to the $\Lambda$CDM model.
+In this paper, we aim to constrain the two-field quintessence model with exponential potentials by confronting it with DESI data in combination with other observational datasets, and to assess its viability as an alternative to the $\Lambda$ cold dark matter ($\Lambda$) model.

 To place observational constraints on the model parameters, we integrate the background equations of motion without resorting to specific DE parameterizations.
 We investigate how each slope, $\lambda_i$, of the exponential potentials is constrained by the DESI data.
 In particular, we are interested in whether $\lambda_i$ can be of order unity, as required from the theoretical perspective.
+Thus, by adding one more scalar field, our aim is not to improve the fit to the data, but rather to address the theoretical question of whether both the swampland conjectures and the observations can be satisfied simultaneously, which is not possible with a single field.
+We discuss our findings in the following sections.

-This paper is organized as follows.
+Specifically, our paper is organized as follows.
 In Sec.~\ref{sec:theory}, we introduce the two-field quintessence model and revisit its dynamics.
 In Sec.~\ref{sec:data}, we describe the observational datasets used to constrain the models, as well as the statistical methods employed for their comparison.
-In Sec.~\ref{sec:results}, we present the results of a a Markov Chain Monte Carlo (MCMC) analysis, including constraints on the model parameters and a comparison of their goodness of fit to the data using Bayesian model selection.
+In Sec.~\ref{sec:results}, we present the results of a a Markov chain Monte Carlo (MCMC) analysis, including constraints on the model parameters and a comparison of their goodness of fit to the data using Bayesian model selection.
 In Sec.~\ref{sec:conclusions}, we conclude with a concise summary of our main findings.